 Although inter-municipal, currently our focus is on the City of Miami Beach’s implementation of climate crisis mitigation efforts and sea level rise adaptations.
 We strive to point to and expose areas which are typically hidden from or overlooked by residents and tourists, confronting observers with what’s at stake.
 As an informed and embedded outsider, our job is not to help move public opinion in any one direction, but instead to facilitate dialogue and deepen mutual understanding towards common solutions.
 We achieve this in part by recognizing that the city is here to work for its citizens.
 In short, DoR wants citizens to care, and with all the facts in front of them.

-Prior to joining the Department of Reflection, Misael received their MFA from the School of the Art Institute of Chicago (2018) and graduated Magna Cum Laude with a Bachelor's Degree in Art History from Florida Atlantic University (2008).
-Beyond their public artworks which they have shown extensively for many years, Misael has exhibited at MCA Chicago, Open Engagement 2015, the Museum of Contemporary Art in North Miami, Material Art Fair in Mexico City, David Castillo Gallery in Miami, Museum of Art Fort Lauderdale, and Young at Art Museum in Davie, Florida, amongst others, and participated in the ACRE Residency Program in Steuben, WI and HomeBase Project's HB Build Artist-in-Residence program in Berlin.
+Prior to joining the Department of Reflection, misael received their MFA from the School of the Art Institute of Chicago (2018) and graduated Magna Cum Laude with a Bachelor's Degree in Art History from Florida Atlantic University (2008).
+Beyond their public artworks which they have shown extensively for many years, Misael has exhibited at MCA Chicago, Open Engagement 2015, the Museum of Contemporary Art in North Miami, Material Art Fair in Mexico City, David Castillo Gallery in Miami, Museum of Art Fort Lauderdale, and Young at Art Museum in Davie, Florida, amongst others, and participated in the inaugural Art in Public Life Residency with the City of Miami Beach and Oolite Arts, the ACRE Residency Program in Steuben, WI and HomeBase Project's HB Build Artist-in-Residence program in Berlin.

 artnet News, December, 2019